American champion Sha’Carri Richardson cannot run in the Olympic 100-meter race after testing positive for a chemical found in marijuana.

 The criminalization and banning of cannabis is an instrument of racist and colonial policy.

 The IOC should reconsider its suspension of Ms. Richardson and any athletes penalized for cannabis use.
 This ruling along w/ IOC denial of swim caps for natural hair is deeply troubling. https://t.co/Ao1Yu8Ax9G

 After the London Olympics, international regulators relaxed the threshold for what constitutes a positive test for marijuana from 15 nanograms per milliliter to 150 ng/m.
 They explained the new threshold was an attempt to ensure that in-competition use is detected and not use during the days and weeks before competition.

-Though there have been wide-ranging debates about whether marijuana should be considered a performance-enhancing drug, the U.S. Anti-Doping Agency makes clear on its website that “all synthetic and naturally occurring cannabinoids are prohibited in-competition, except for cannabidiol (CBD),” a byproduct that is being explored for possible medical benefits.
+Though there have been wide-ranging debates about whether marijuana should be considered a performance-enhancing drug, the U.S. Anti-Doping Agency makes clear on its website that all synthetic and naturally occurring cannabinoids are prohibited in-competition, except for cannabidiol with THC content less than 0.01% (CBD), a byproduct that is being explored for possible medical benefits.